uibk-uncover/conseal/test/README.md

 As reference, we use the [Matlab simulation](https://dde.binghamton.edu/download/nsf5simulator/) provided by the Binghamton DDE lab.

-Because we could not find a numpy equivalent to Matlab's `randperm`, our nsF5 method converts the permutation to Matlab's column-major ordering and stores this permutation to a file, which is then loaded and used by our modified Matlab implementation.
-See `assets/nsF5/nsF5.m` for details.
+Because we could not find a numpy equivalent to Matlab's `randperm`, our nsF5 method converts the permutation to Matlab's column-major ordering and stores this permutation to a file.
+In *conseal/nsF5/_simulate.py*, set `store_permutation = True` to store the permutation to a temporary file.
+This permutation is then loaded and used by our modified Matlab implementation, see *assets/nsF5/nsF5.m*.

 ## Creating J-UNIWARD test images in C++